Erica F. Stuber | X-SCALE ECOLOGY

 Jack Rasmussen

 I’m from a small midwestern town where I grew up fishing, hunting, skiing, and doing everything I could to be outdoors.
-I obtained my first degree in economics in 2016 and worked as an analyst for a retailer.
-Quitting in 2018 and persuing a BS in Biology graduating in spring 2020.
+I obtained my first degree in economics in 2016 and worked as an analyst for a retailer, quitting in 2018 and completing a BS in Biology in spring 2020.
 During my second degree I worked on southern flying squirrel home ranges, and lake level predictability utilizing dendrochronology.
 Prior to joining the lab, I was working at a nature preserve where we focused on habitat restoration and raptor migration.
 My science interests are rooted in my upbringing as an outdoorsman; animal movement, space usage, habitat restoration, and human factors influencing animal movement.
 I can usually be found either skiing or flyfishing depending on the season.
 After graduate school I hope to continue researching animal movement and human impacts on wildlife.
 The project I am currently working on is looking at how mule incorporate Utah WRI (Watershed restoration Initiative) treatments into their home ranges.

 Mallory Sandoval-Lambert